 |Domestic Gross: $12,394,327||Overseas Gross: $58,035|

 Ready To Rumble was financed by Steven Reuther’s Bel-Air Entertainment for $24 million.
 Bel-Air was formed in March 1998 as a 5-year equity partnership between Warner Bros and the French conglomerate Canal Plus and WB retained worldwide rights for the films, except for France, Spain and Germany, which went to Canal.
-After a string of box office disappointments from Bel-Air: “Ready To Rumble” “Pay It Forward,” “Sweet November,” “Proof of Life” and Rock Star, Canal Plus was going to pull out of the arrangement in 2002 but Bel-air had no films in their pipeline — except the delayed Collateral Damage waiting for a release and the perpetually shelved Chain Of Fools, which was dumped straight to video in 2005.
+After a string of box office disappointments from Bel-Air: “Ready To Rumble” “Pay It Forward,” “Sweet November,” “Proof of Life” and Rock Star, Canal Plus pulled out of the arrangement in 2002 and Bel-Air shuttered.
+Remaining movies were the delayed Collateral Damage waiting for a release and the perpetually shelved Chain Of Fools, which was dumped straight to video in 2005.

 Ready To Rumble was designed as a piece of corporate synergy between the studio and sibling World Championship Wrestling (WCW).
 A promotional storyline involving actor David Arquette as a fan who wins the championship belt, annoyed fans of WCW and did little to bolster interest in this stinker.
 WB first dated the pic for March 5 and then moved it to April 7 where it bowed against Rules of Engagement, Return To Me and Black And White.